Elliot Noss Sells 1,000 Shares of Tucows Inc. (NASDAQ:TCX) Stock

 - On Monday, January 27th, Elliot Noss sold 100 shares of Tucows stock.
 The stock was sold at an average price of $17.12, for a total value of $1,712.00.

-Separately, StockNews.com upgraded Tucows from a “sell” rating to a “hold” rating in a research note on Tuesday, March 18th.
+Separately, StockNews.com upgraded Tucows from a “sell” rating to a “hold” rating in a research report on Tuesday, March 18th.

 Tucows Inc provides network access, domain name registration, email, mobile telephony, and other Internet services in North America and Europe.
 It operates in three segments: Ting, Wavelo and Tucows Domains.
 The Ting segment provides fiber and fixed wireless internet services.
 The Wavelo segment offers individual developer tools, subscription, billing management, network orchestration, and provisioning services.